 While you are waiting for you next screening appointment, it is important to be extra vigilant in taking care of yourself at home, be aware of any new symptoms and contact your healthcare team if you have any concerns.

 Patient advice from Scottish Diabetes Foot Action Group (Word, 76KB).
 Please be vigilant in checking your feet and seek professional advice if you notice anything unusual.

 NHS Borders Diabetes Covid-19 guidance (Word, 35KB)

-You can keep track of your diabetes records at home when you register for free with My Diabetes My Way.
-As well as accessing your recent test results, you can also complete diabetes education courses and read the latest guidance and advice.
+You can also keep track of your diabetes records at home when you register for free with My Diabetes My Way.
 Simply click on the register button under My Diabetes to sign-up for the first time.

 Visit the Ready Scotland website for information on where to find additional support e.g. National Assistance Helpline, debt advice and domestic abuse.